fukamachi/caveman/README.v2.markdown

 * Pathname
 * Clack's response list (containing Status, Headers and Body)

-### Nested query/post parameters
+### Structured query/post parameters

-Parameter keys contain square brackets ("[" & "]") will be parsed as nested parameters.
+Parameter keys contain square brackets ("[" & "]") will be parsed as structured parameters.
+You can access the parsed parameters as `_parsed` in routers.

     <form action="/edit">
       <input type="name" name="person[name]" />